Sachin railway station

 Sachin railway station is a small railway station in Surat district, Gujarat, India.
-Station code of Sachin is SCH.
+The station code of Sachin is SCH.
 The station consists of three platforms.
 The platforms are well sheltered.
 It has many facilities including water and sanitation.
 The station lies on the Mumbai–Ahmedabad–Jaipur–Delhi main line.
 Sachin is also in Western Dedicated Freight Corridor of India.